umutcalikyilmaz/STILO/README.md

 ```
 ### Creating Problem Instances

-STILO includes a generic Problem class that serves as a template for any problem class to be integrated into the framework.
-It also includes 5 classes derived from the base Problem class, each representing a different discrete optimization problem.
+STILO includes a generic `Problem` class that serves as a base for any problem to be integrated into the framework.
+It also includes five classes derived from the base `Problem` class, each representing a different discrete optimization problem.
 Instances can be created either from complete problem data or by providing parameters from which STILO randomly generates an instance.
 The derived problem classes included in STILO are introduced below.

 #### Identical Machine Scheduling Problem